PaloAltoNetworks/pan.dev/products/sase/api/config-orch/api-workflow.md

 }
 ```

----

 ### 2. Allocate Bandwidth
-**Step**: Use the `/v1/bandwidth-allocations` endpoint to define and allocate the necessary bandwidth.
+**Step**: Use the `[bandwidth allocations](/sase/api/config-orch/post-v-1-bandwidth-allocations/) endpoint to define and allocate the necessary bandwidth.

 **Code Snippet (Example using cURL)**:
 ```bash